 In this work, we highlight the importance of estimating the optimal loss value, and develop effective estimation methods applicable to large datasets.
 Using this tool, we unlock new observations of data-fitting quality of diffusion models under various formulation variants, and demonstrate how the optimal loss estimate leads to more principled analysis and performant designs.
 Specifically,

-\begin{itemize}[leftmargin=16pt, itemsep=1pt, topsep=0pt] \item We derive the analytical expression of the optimal loss at each diffusion step, from which we reveal its inherent positivity and analyze its asymptotic behaviors. \item We then develop estimators for the optimal loss based on the expression.
-For large datasets, we design a scalable estimator based on dataset sub-sampling.
-We make a delicate design to properly balance the variance and bias. \item Using the estimator, we reveal the patterns of the optimal loss across diffusion steps on diverse datasets, and by comparison with the losses of mainstream diffusion models under a unified formulation, we find the characteristics of different diffusion formulation variants, and identify the diffusion-step region where the model still underfits compared to the optimal loss. \item From the analysis, we designed a principled training schedule for diffusion models, based on the gap between the actual loss and the optimal loss.
-We find that our training schedule improves generation performance in FID by $2\%$-$14\%$ (for EDM~\citep{karras2022elucidating} / FM~\citep{lipman2023flow}) on CIFAR-10, $7\%$-$25\%$ (for EDM / FM) on ImageNet-64, and $9\%$ (for LightningDiT~\citep{yao2025vavae}) on ImageNet-256. \item We challenge the conventional formulation to study neural scaling law for diffusion models.
+\begin{itemize}[leftmargin=8pt, itemsep=-2pt, topsep=0pt] \item We reveal the indefiniteness of the optimal loss from its expression, then develop estimators for the optimal loss based on the expression.
+For large datasets, we design a scalable estimator based on dataset sub-sampling, with a delicate design to properly balance variance and bias. \item Using the estimator, we reveal the patterns of the optimal loss across diffusion steps on diverse datasets, and by comparison with the losses of mainstream diffusion models under a unified formulation, we find the characteristics of different diffusion formulation variants, and identify the diffusion-step region where the model still underfits compared to the optimal loss. \item From the analysis, we designed a principled training schedule for diffusion models, based on the gap between the actual loss and the optimal loss.
+Our training schedule improves the FID by $2\%$-$14\%$ (for EDM~\citep{karras2022elucidating} / FM~\citep{lipman2023flow}) on CIFAR-10, $7\%$-$25\%$ (for EDM / FM) on ImageNet-64, and $9\%$ (for LightningDiT~\citep{yao2025vavae}) on ImageNet-256. \item We challenge the conventional formulation to study neural scaling law for diffusion models.
 We propose using the loss gap as the measure for data-fitting quality.
 Using state-of-the-art diffusion models~\citep{karras2024analyzing} in various sizes from 120M to 1.5B on both ImageNet-64 and ImageNet-512, we find that our modification leads to better satisfaction of the power law. \end{itemize}

+We would mention that estimating the optimal loss is not meant to achieve it, which may render overfitting, but to introduce a metric for measuring the absolute fitness to a dataset (\appxref{generalization}).
 We hope this work could provide a profound understanding on diffusion model training, and ignite more principled analyses and improvements for diffusion models.